gregwell/FEM-Temperature-Distribution-Simulation/README.md

 ## Result:

-The program calculated that each mesh node will reach a temperature of -23 degrees or lower after exactly 3 hours and 44 minutes.
+The program calculated that 100% of nodes will reach a temperature of -23 degrees or lower after exactly 3 hours and 44 minutes.
 The most important part of the console print:

 ![images/Untitled%206.png](images/Untitled%206.png)